abhinavanand1608/Entertainment-App/README.md

 ![](Images/step%2020.png)

 ### Step 21- Now go back to Dialogflow and click on INTEGRATIONS > INTEGRATIONS SETTINGS > TEST.
-The page appears like this/
+The page appears like this.

 ![](Images/step%2021.png)

+## Congratulations, you have created your App.
+It works in a way as below.